kaiwensun/AwsCdkCodeDeployPlayground/README.md

 **THIS IS A PERSONAL REPOSITORY.
 THIS IS NOT ENDORSED BY AWS OR CODEDEPLOY.**

-This repository uses CDK to create basic resources required by AWS CodeDeploy EC2, Lambda, or ECS deployments, so you can quickly create a basic CodeDeploy deployment.
+This repository uses CDK to create basic resources required by AWS CodeDeploy EC2, Lambda, or ECS deployments, so you can quickly create a basic CodeDeploy deployment and get some initial taste, and start from there.

+Many configurations and methodologies are not appropriate for production.
 I highly recommend you to review the CDK stacks and shell scripts to understand what they do before you use them.

 ### Prerequisites
 * Python3, Java, Maven